thenorthalliance/DockerIntro/README.md

 6. Check out the application!
 Try to add a few items to the item-list in the app.
    TIPS: http://localhost:3000/

 7. Start another container based on the same image.
-You can use the same command, but will have to set a different port on your machine.
-Can you aceccess the second container?
+You can use the same command, but will have to set a different port on your machine and use a different name: `getting-started-container2` for the container.
+Can you aceess the second container?
 Why are the items you added in last step not in the item-list of the second application?
 Stop the second container.
 It possible to use only the first 3 characters of the container ID in the command to stop the container.
    TIPS: `docker ps`
    TIPS: `docker stop #containerid`